 Gossamer Gear, formerly GVP Gear, is the serendipitous brainchild of Glen Van Peski, a consulting civil engineer in Carlsbad, California.
-Glen Van Peski had done some backpacking as a youth, but didn’t get involved again until his eldest son Brian joined the Boy Scouts.
+Glen had done some backpacking as a youth, but didn’t get involved again until his eldest son, Brian, joined the Boy Scouts.
 Glen went down to the local REI and loaded up on the standard backpacking gear.
 After a year or two of backpacking with the troop, his friend Read Miller, then the Scoutmaster, read Ray Jardine’s book on ultralight backpacking, and started to implement some of the ideas.
-With Read’s example, Glen also started to pare down his pack weight.
-He figured out fairly quickly that a pack weighing seven pounds empty represented a great opportunity to lighten up!
+With Read’s example, Glen started to pare down his pack weight.
+A pack weighing seven pounds empty represented a great opportunity to lighten up!

-Glen was prepared to have a big sale and close down Gossamer Gear, but a longtime customer and dedicated hiker Glen happened to talk with convinced him to bring in some equity partners who would hire staff and take the time burden off Glen.
-So in December 2005, the Gossamer Gear offices moved to Austin, Texas, where the new President, Grant Sible, hired staff and took over the day-to-day operations.
+Glen was prepared to have a big sale and close down Gossamer Gear, but a longtime customer and dedicated hiker he happened to talk with convinced him to bring in some equity partners who would hire staff and take the time burden off Glen.
+So, in December 2005, the Gossamer Gear offices moved to Austin, Texas, where the new President, Grant Sible, hired staff and took over the day-to-day operations.
 Glen is still Chairman of the Board, and actively involved in product development, policy and vision, and of course product testing!